rnkvogel/Dolby.io-Advanced-Publisher/README.md

 # Simulcast can only be enable if the bitrate is set high.

-# Auto bitrate to resoltuion set.
+# Auto bitrate to resolution set.

 * Updates coming will add overlay and live debugging features.